florin-postelnicu/ProjectHM/README.md

 The purpuse of this class is to have a constructor that creates

-a new variable NamePlayerNow, and than  dplays( use it for some purpose) it.
+a new variable NamePlayerNow, and than  displays( use it for some purpose) it.

 The psvm from Playback is deactivated, avoiding overlapping